 - Along the same lines, keep conversation to a minimum.
 Not only would we pull the curtains back, we would start talking to him right away, animatedly and everything.
-Again, with a bit of empathy, we could see that he wasn’t ready to jump in on conversation, answer questions or even hear our voices just yet.
+Again, with empathy, we could see that he wasn’t ready to jump in on conversation, answer questions or even hear our voices just yet.

 - Give him time to wake up.
 Another mistake we did was rushing to our toddler the minute we heard even the slightest rustle or whimper from his room.
 I found that when we gave him a few minutes or even seconds to compose himself and realize that he’s awake, he’s in a much better mood when we walk in.
 Of course if he wakes up hysterical as if he were frightened from a dream, then we rush in, but for softer sounds, we give him a few moments to wake up.

 - Offer a comfort item.
 Our little guy sleeps with his lovey (update: We’ve even given his baby brothers their own loveys as well).
 We’ve also given him a favorite toy or book that he can play with or read on his bed.

 - Soothe.
 When all else fails, just be there for your little one.
 Assuming she’s not pushing you away or making unrealistic demands (a potential tantrum trigger), sometimes all she needs is a good rub on her back or to sit on your lap.

 - Expect the inevitable.
 If your child was grouchy before the nap, he’s likely to be grouchy after.
 Since my toddler isn’t too thrilled at having to stop his midday activities to go to sleep (he’s probably thinking, “Nap?
 Booooring!”), he tends to fuss and cry before a nap.
 When this happens, almost always does he wake up just as cranky, if not more.
 I’ve learned to accept this fact because I know he’ll get over it in time, and the rest his nap offered is much needed.